 - Major Crash Assistance Team (MCAT)

-Please access the following link for information regarding employment as a police officer with the Highland Park Police Department:
+Information regarding employment as a police officer with the Highland Park Police Department is available:

 For additional information, please contact Commander Anton Galati at 847.926.1767.